software-mansion/react-native-reanimated/README.md

 block([node1, ...])
 ```

-Takes an array of nodes and evaluates all the nodes in the order they are put in the array.
-Then return the value of the last node.
+Takes an array of nodes and evaluates all of them in the order they are put in the array.
+It then returns the value of the last node.

 ---
 ### `debug`